The 20 Best Familial Adenomatous Polyposis Doctors Near Me in Baltimore, MD

 Offers Telehealth

-Thomas Abernathy is a Gastroenterologist in Catonsville, Maryland.
+Thomas Abernathy is a Gastroenterologist practicing medicine in Catonsville, Maryland.
 Dr. Abernathy is rated as an Advanced provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-His top areas of expertise are Lactose Intolerance, Familial Adenomatous Polyposis, Hemorrhoids, Gastrectomy, and Colonoscopy.
+He is also highly rated in 29 other conditions, according to our data.
+His clinical expertise encompasses Lactose Intolerance, Familial Adenomatous Polyposis, Hemorrhoids, Gastrectomy, and Colonoscopy.
+Dr. Abernathy is board certified in American Board Of Internal Medicine.

 Advanced in Familial Adenomatous Polyposis